🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Medium shot centerpiece arrangement down the center of a table: an asymmetrical cluster of blue glass bottles and vases with foraged branches and seeded eucalyptus, alongside a slate-blue ceramic bowl filled with dried hydrangeas and wheat.
 Add a pumpkin trio: one large dusty blue-gray heirloom pumpkin flanked by two white mini pumpkins.
 Keep centerpiece heights low for sightlines.
 Natural daylight with a fall warmth, photorealistic, no people.

-Centerpiece time, but let’s keep it breezy—no overstyled florist moment required.
-Combine **blue glass vases** or **bottles** with simple branches, seeded eucalyptus, or dried grasses.
-Add a few **mini pumpkins** in white or muted orange to keep it undeniably fall without clashing with your blue palette.
+Centerpiece time, but let’s keep it breezy, no overstyled florist moment required.
+Combine blue glass vases or bottles with simple branches, seeded eucalyptus, or dried grasses.
+Add a few mini pumpkins in white or muted orange to keep it undeniably fall without clashing with your blue palette, or borrow a look from these fall pumpkin centerpiece ideas.

 Easy centerpiece combos